JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

     RGB{Float64}(0.880421,0.851357,0.538013),
     RGB{Float64}(0.738879,0.709218,0.441082)]

 (Extracting colorschemes from images requires image importing and exporting abilities.
 These are platform-specific.
-On Linux/UNIX, ImageMagick can be used for importing and exporting images.)
+On Linux/UNIX, ImageMagick can be used for importing and exporting images.
+Use QuartzImageIO on macOS.)

 ```@docs
 extract
+get
 ```

 ## Chart of all schemes